2. Are we entering into the journey of Advent or just joining the celebration of Christmas?

 This is the story of God and the story of us.

-And this is the story we need to share with our children, over and over, not as a dream of what could be but a beautiful picture of the reality of God’s presence and Love in our lives.
+And this is the story we need to share with our children, over and over.
+It’s not a dream of what could be but a beautiful picture of the reality of God’s presence and love in our lives.

 So, my friends, “Ordinary season has passed; it’s time to inhabit His Story.”
+That’s what Christmas is all about Charlie Brown—and children young and old.
 Blessed Advent and soon, Merry Christmas!